voyagebagage/view-booster-pwa/README.md

 ```
 3 Install the app...
 ---
-simply click on the first buttonon the right hand side
+simply click on the first download button on the right hand side

 <img width="828" alt="Capture d’écran 2022-12-03 à 09 22 31" src="https://user-images.githubusercontent.com/81431557/205454861-96ffef6e-9f62-43c4-8587-43a4494bd84d.png">